distsys-labs/nlp-router/docs/rule-definition.md

       pos: ''|[], // part of speech tag(s) to filter by
       match: ''|[], // literal values to limit matches by
       pattern: //,  // regex to limit matches
+      multiple: true|false, // allows regex to match multiple words - not allowed with pos
       negated: true|false // only valid if one or more pos tags are included }
   ]